-In Grade 11, the October/November report provides a good indication of progress in the School Year and is especially important for students who have entered courses on a trial basis because at this time the situation will be reviewed.
+In Grade 11, more usually known as IB1, the October/November report provides a good indication of progress in the early part of the programme.
 The second report is issued in February.
-The final report of the School Year will be distributed at the end of the School Year, in June.
+The final report of the School Year will be distributed at the end of the School Year, in June, in conjunction with the Trial Examination Results - noting that progress to IB2 is contingent upon a minimum of 24 points being awarded in the six core subjects, excluding the Extended Essay and Theory of Knowledge.